Grievance letter: Appeal after fraud whistleblowing

 Dear [Name]

-My Clients provided considerable evidence and it is asserted that [Name] failed to give this adequate weight.
+My clients provided considerable evidence and it is asserted that [Name] failed to give this adequate weight.
 Instead, he has relied upon witness statements that have not been disclosed.
 Further, they are yet to be in receipt of all the minutes that were relied upon in the factual findings and used to reject their grievance.

-In the circumstances, my Clients are not in a position to set out their entire grounds of appeal and reserve their right to submit further grounds in due course.
+In the circumstances, my clients are not in a position to set out their entire grounds of appeal and reserve their right to submit further grounds in due course.
 In advance of any Appeal meeting, they will furnish the Appeal Officer with a statement of appeal and will expect this document to be kept entirely confidential to line management in view of the sensitivity of its content.

-In the meantime, I set out the grounds for my Clients’ appeal:
+In the meantime, I set out the grounds for my clients’ appeal:

-1. Undertaking a shallow investigation;
+- Undertaking a shallow investigation;

-2. Making perverse findings of fact;
+- Making perverse findings of fact;

-3. Conducting a biased and one-sided investigation;
+- Conducting a biased and one-sided investigation;

-The Outcome Letter reveals a shallow investigation, which failed to take into account significant areas of my Clients’ grievances.
+The Outcome Letter reveals a shallow investigation, which failed to take into account significant areas of my clients’ grievances.

 The fact that there are passing references to ‘whistleblowing’, demonstrates how the focus of the investigation has been to disconnect their treatment from the matters they were required to investigate.
 The fact that they made protected disclosures has been ignored and the Company have failed to take any or appropriate action over the unlawful conduct.
-No reassurance has been offered that [Name] remains actively investigating the allegations of fraud and the only correspondence has been to say that there will be no mechanism to report findings to my Clients [see letter from [Name] to Monaco Solicitors dated [Date]].
+No reassurance has been offered that [Name] remains actively investigating the allegations of fraud and the only correspondence has been to say that there will be no mechanism to report findings to my clients [see letter from [Name] to Monaco Solicitors dated [date]].

 Without such reassurance, they can feel no confidence and will firmly believe that the Company is taking a less than transparent approach and wish to brush the allegations under the carpet.
-Given the re-employment of [Name], despite the very serious allegations levelled against him, there is a strong suggestion that the investigation of wrongdoing may very well be complicit in allowing these matters to go unchecked (see later comments about the concerns about the budgetary discussions).
+Given the re-employment of [Name 1], despite the very serious allegations levelled against him, there is a strong suggestion that the investigation of wrongdoing may very well be complicit in allowing these matters to go unchecked (see later comments about the concerns about the budgetary discussions).

 The Outcome Letter shows that [Name] decided to cherry-pick from the grievance letter those questions, that he could find easy answers for and even that he did with only a limited degree of success.